Wick Academy F.C.: History

 Barry Wilson left the Club in January 2014 to take up the Managers post at Elgin City following the departure of Ross Jack.
 Gordon Connelly was appointed as the new Manager with Richard Hughes staying as his Assistant Manager.
 At the same time Wick Academy also appointed Ross Suttar as the Club Development Officer and first team coach.

-At the beginning of the 2014–15 Highland League season, Wick Academy introduced new club mascot 'Norrie The Scorrie' to Harmsworth Park.
+At the beginning of the 2014–15 Highland League season, Wick Academy introduced a new club mascot named 'Norrie The Scorrie' to Harmsworth Park.
 The Club reached the semi-final of the North of Scotland Cup where they were beaten 2–1 at Harmsworth Park by local rivals Brora Rangers in an evenly contested game.

-There was disappointment, however, in the Scottish Cup as Wick were dumped out of the competition in the first round away at Huntly.
-In the Highland League Cup Academy beat Fraserburgh, Clachnacuddin and Nairn County to reach the final.
-That was played at Grant Street Park Inverness in front of over 1,000 Scorrie supporters but Academy disappointingly lost 4–0 to Cove Rangers.
+However, in the Scottish Cup Wick were defeated in the first round away at Huntly.
+In the Highland League Cup, Academy beat Fraserburgh, Clachnacuddin, and Nairn County to reach the final.
+The final was played at Grant Street Park Inverness and Academy lost 4–0 to Cove Rangers.
+In the league season, the club would finish in fourth place, 22 points behind first-placed Brora Rangers.

-League form for season 2014–15 was excellent and Academy finished the season in 4th place.
-In the process the team racked up a record 12 away wins and broke our record of unbeaten league games with an impressive run of 14 matches (13 wins and a draw).
-Our defence was pretty solid and only conceded 43 goals in 34 league games, a ratio of 1.26 goals against per game.
-'Between the sticks', Academy also managed 13 clean sheets – a club record.

 2015–16 was arguably one of Academy's best seasons when in November 2015 the club won its first piece of silverware since joining the SHFL defeating Nairn County 6–2 in the final of the Menzies Distribution North of Scotland Cup.
 The club also got to the 3rd round of the Scottish Cup.
 All three games went to replays with Academy beating Whitehill Welfare and Nairn County before being knocked out by Linlithgow Rose.
-League form was also good and a 5th-place finish was secured following a great run-in finishing with a fantastic 4–0 win against Fraserburgh down in Bellslea in the last game of the season.
+League form was also good and a 5th-place finish was secured following a great run-in finishing with a 4–0 win against Fraserburgh down in Bellslea in the last game of the season.

 In 2016 Academy beat Dalbeattie Star and then Whitehill Welfare to reach the 3rd round of the Scottish Cup.
 Unfortunately, they lost 2–0 to Stirling Albion at Forthbank Stadium, thus ending the Cup run for another year.